-As you prepare for interviews during the fair (or outside of the fair), please know that each recruiter has different interview styles and purposes.
+As you prepare for interviews for various teaching jobs, it’s important to know that each recruiter has different interview styles and purposes.

 Some recruiters are quite formal and might have a list of educational questions to determine your professional knowledge, experience, personality, and ability to think on your feet.
 Others will have more of a casual conversation and not ask too many educational questions.
 The recruiters (who are usually the administrators at the school) are also trying to give you a feel for their school because they want you to feel comfortable about the school and region.
 Here is a general list of interview questions that might be helpful in your preparation.
 Feel free during interviews to ask the recruiters questions about the school and the region (that you might not have gotten from the Search website and from viewing the school’s website).
 The process of connecting schools and educators is all about a fit for both the school and the candidate.

-Know yourself – What is it you are looking for in your next job?
+Know yourself – What is it you are looking for in your next teaching job?

 A second tool is a ‘Pros and Cons’ list for any offers you receive.
-When you have done both lists you can use your PP&F list to measure the pros and cons against.
+When you have done both lists you can use your PP&F list to measure the pros and cons against it.

-And thirdly, research the international school itself, the country and city that it is located in, and research what it is like to work at that international school.
-It’s important to know as much as possible before applying for a position at an international school, not just to see if you’re right for them, but if they’re right for you.
+And thirdly, research the international school itself, the country and city that it is located in, and what it is like to work there It’s important to know as much as possible before applying for a position at an international school, not just to see if you’re right for them, but if they’re right for you.

 During the Interview